Trump and the US economy: What can he take credit for? | DW | 16.09.2020

 Donald Trump promised to tear up trade deals and bring back jobs to the US rust belt lost to globalization.
 Pandemic aside, the American economy has boomed since 2016, but how much is down to the president's policies?

-In the 2016 US presidential election, large swathes of working-class Obama voters switched their support to Donald Trump, who campaigned on a promise to "Make America Great Again."
+In the 2016 US presidential election, large swaths of working-class Barack Obama voters switched their support to Donald Trump, who campaigned on a promise to "Make America Great Again."

-Vowing to drain the Washington swamp that had sold millions of US jobs overseas, the billionaire businessman and reality TV show host struck a chord with voters, who had, for years, tolerated the offshoring of high-paying jobs, stagnant or falling wages, and rising job insecurity.
+Vowing to drain the Washington "swamp" that he said had sold millions of US jobs overseas, the billionaire businessman and reality TV show host struck a chord with voters, who had, for years, tolerated the offshoring of high-paying jobs, stagnant or falling wages, and rising job insecurity.

 A report by the Economic Policy Institute published last month contradicted his claims, however.
 It found that far from reenergizing the so-called Rust Belt — former industrial areas of the northeastern US that had seen a sharp economic decline since the 1990s — more manufacturing jobs left the US than were created during Trump's first two years in office.